FOSSEE/st-scripts/advanced-features-functions/script.rst

 "Hello" is treated as the ``greet`` and we get "Hello World" as the output.
 "World" is the default value for the argument ``name``.

+Following is an (are) exercise(s) that you must do.

-E%% %% Pause the video here and redefine the function ``welcome``, by interchanging it's arguments.
+%%1%% Redefine the function ``welcome``, by interchanging it's arguments.
 Place the ``name`` argument with it's default value of "Hello" before the ``greet`` argument.

-Then, resume the video.
+Please, pause the video here.
+Do the exercise and then continue.

 ::